FRC-Utilities/LibDS/lib/SDS/README.md

 void sdsfree(sds s);
 ```

-The destroy an SDS string there is just to call `sdsfree` with the string
+To destroy an SDS string just call `sdsfree` with the string
 pointer.
-Note that even empty strings created with `sdsempty` need to be
+Note, however, that empty strings created with `sdsempty` need to be
-destroyed as well otherwise they'll result into a memory leak.
+destroyed as well otherwise they'll result in a memory leak.

 The function `sdsfree` does not perform any operation if instead of an SDS
 string pointer, `NULL` is passed, so you don't need to check for `NULL` explicitly before calling it: